tschwichtenberg/umb-react-project/README.md

 2. Implement the select dropdown, average cost, and form components according to the requirements.

 3. Record a short video (maximum 5 minutes) explaining your process and the libraries you used.
-Please save the video in an MP4 or MPEG format and include in the repository.
+Please save the video in a MP4 or MPEG format and include in the repository.

 4. Send UMB the link to your repository.